Clusterpath Gaussian Graphical Modeling: The Clusterpath Estimator for the GGM

 Focusing on the aggregation penalty, the weights $w_{jj'}$, for every unique pair $1 \leq j, j' \leq p$, determine the fundamental attraction between two variables and are specified beforehand based on, for example, domain knowledge or the pairwise distances based on the sample precision matrix $\ma{S}^{-1}$.
 We further discuss the choice of weights in Section \ref{subsec:algorithm}.
 If $d_{jj'}(\bm{\Theta}) = 0$ and $\lambda_c$ is positive, then two vectors ${\bm{\theta}}_j$ and ${\bm{\theta}}_{j'}$ have exactly the same elements while ignoring ${\theta}_{jj'}$ and ${\theta}_{j'j}$.
 The distance $d_{jj'}(\ma{\Theta})$ disregards the difference between $\theta_{jj'}$ and $\theta_{j'j}$ as these are identical due to the symmetry of $\ma{\Theta}$.
+We do also penalize the differences between entries on the diagonal, since the block structure must also be reflected in the diagonal of the precision matrix, see Equation~\eqref{theta-block-form}.
 The penalty term $d_{jj'}(\bm{\Theta})$ can thus be interpreted as a group lasso penalty \citep{yuan2006group}, where each pair of variables $j < j'$ forms a group whose elements are the differences between the corresponding entries in the columns $\bm{\theta}_j$ and $\bm{\theta}_{j'}$ of the precision matrix.
 If all respective differences are put to zero, the estimated entries are identical, which in turn effectively blocks columns $j$ and $j'$ in the precision matrix, or equivalently clusters nodes $j$ and $j'$ in the GGM.
+The shrinkage of the distances between the clusters pushes the corresponding entries in the precision matrix closer to each other across clusters, thereby introducing bias; we accommodate this through a common `post-selection' refitting step in the regularization literature \citep{BelloniChernozhukov2013}, see Section \ref{subsubsec:refit}.
 As $\lambda_c$ increases (and $\lambda_s$ is fixed), estimated GGMs are obtained in which more and more variables are clustered, thereby resulting in a \textit{clusterpath} from the $p$ original nodes (no clustering) until one clustered node (full clustering) in the GGM.

 The notion of applying a distance-based penalty to pairs of objects stems from convex clustering \citep{pelckmans2005convex_clustering, hocking2011convex_clustering, lindsten2011convex_clustering}.
 In convex clustering, a copy of the data matrix is estimated while penalizing the distances between rows, thereby facilitating the clustering of observations.
 Building upon this framework, convex biclustering also clusters variables by adding a penalty on the distances between columns \citep{chi2017cvxbiclust}.
 Leveraging this notion for clustering variables via the precision matrix offers insights into the underlying conditional dependencies within the data.